BrokenSource/Pianola/readme.md

 ## 🔥 Description

 **Pianola** is an elegant and powerful _dynamic_ piano roll visualizer written in Python and GLSL Shaders, with an focus on quality, performance and visuals.
+Unresistable after you see it.

 - [x] **Visualize** your midi files in a beautiful and smooth piano roll animation, with unrestricted customization in the code and high quality output.

 - [x] **Spring** physics model governing many animations, providing a realistic and organic feel to the visuals - a unique innovation in the market.

-- [x] **Commercial** use allowed and encouraged - Simply attribute the project, go the extra mile by [supporting](https://brokensrc.dev/about/sponsors) this project and others directly!
+- [x] **Commercial** use allowed and encouraged - Simply attribute the project, and go the extra mile by [supporting](https://brokensrc.dev/about/sponsors) this project and others directly!

 All the benefits of the parent project [ShaderFlow](https://brokensrc.dev/shaderflow/) are also present 🎉